adscorp100/mdhomecarebuild/src/content/blog/ndis-price-guide.md

 - Down Syndrome NSW NDIS pricing blog 2024-25 [NDIS Pricing Arrangements & Price Limits 2024-25](https://www.downsyndromensw.org.au/blog/ndis-pricing-arrangements-and-price-limits-2024-25)
 - NGO Training Centre NDIS price guide updates [Breaking News: Updates to the NDIS Price Guide for 2024 - 2025](https://ngotrainingcentre.com/breaking-news-updates-to-the-ndis-price-guide-for-2024-2025/)
 - Carelogy NDIS support worker pay rates 2024 [NDIS Support Worker Pay Rates 2024 | Detailed Guide](https://carelogy.com.au/support-worker/ndis-support-worker-pay-rates-2024/)

-## Frequently Asked Questions About NDIS Pricing Guide & NDIS Payment Rates

-### What is the NDIS Price Guide?
-The NDIS Price Guide is an official document that outlines the maximum prices that can be charged for supports and services under the National Disability Insurance Scheme.
-It helps ensure transparency and consistency in pricing for both participants and providers.

-### How often is the NDIS Price Guide updated?
-The NDIS Price Guide is updated annually, with the new guide typically released at the beginning of each financial year (July 1).
-However, minor updates and adjustments may occur throughout the year as needed.

-### Where can I find the latest NDIS Price Guide 2024-2025?
-The latest NDIS Price Guide can be accessed on the official NDIS website under "Pricing arrangements" or directly at [www.ndis.gov.au/providers/pricing-arrangements](https://www.ndis.gov.au/providers/pricing-arrangements).

-### What are the key changes in the NDIS Price Guide 2024-25?
-The 2024-25 NDIS Price Guide includes a 3.19% increase in standard support prices, 23 new Intensive and Complex Behaviour Support Items, removal of 35 legacy items, and adjustments to short-notice cancellation periods for certain supports.

-### Do providers have to charge exactly what's in the NDIS Price List?
-No, the NDIS Price Guide sets maximum price limits.
-Providers can charge less than these limits but cannot exceed them (except for self-managed participants who can negotiate different rates).

-### What is the difference between the NDIS Price Guide and Support Catalogue?
-The NDIS Price Guide contains the pricing rules and policies, while the Support Catalogue is a comprehensive listing of all available supports with their specific codes and price limits.
-They work together as part of the overall pricing arrangements.

-### What are the NDIS rates for support workers in 2024-2025?
-NDIS support worker rates for 2024-2025 typically range from $30.00–$34.00 per hour for unqualified workers, $32.00–$36.00 for qualified workers, and $36.00–$42.00 for team leaders and supervisors, though exact rates may vary by time of day and provider.

-### How much does the NDIS pay for assistance with daily life services?
-The NDIS pay rates for assistance with daily life services vary depending on the specific support needed, the time of day, and whether it's a standard or high-intensity support.
-Current prices can be found in the NDIS Price Guide under the "Assistance with Daily Life" category.

-### What is the NDIS hourly rate for physiotherapy services?
-The NDIS physiotherapy price guide indicates that standard physiotherapy services have an hourly rate that typically ranges from $193.99 to $214.41, depending on provider location and whether they're delivering services in metropolitan, regional, or remote areas.

-### How do I find the right NDIS code for billing purposes?
-To find the correct NDIS line item code for billing, consult the NDIS Support Catalogue which lists all support items with their corresponding codes.
-Each code is structured to indicate the support category, subcategory, and specific service type.

 ‍